huysentruitw/Aggregator/README.md

 ### CommandHandlingContext

-The `CommandHandlingContext` is created by the `CommandProcessor` for the lifetime of one single command being processed.
+The [`CommandHandlingContext`](./src/Aggregator/Command/CommandHandlingContext.cs) is created by the `CommandProcessor` for the lifetime of one single command being processed.
 It's a property bag that can be used to store and retrieve properties during the processing of a single command.
 Internally, this context is also used to store the unit-of-work that is required by the `Repository` class to keep track of changes (events) generated by aggregate root entities.

 ### ICommandHandlingScopeFactory / ICommandHandlingScope

-The implementation of the `ICommandHandlingScopeFactory` interface is responsible for creating a temporary child scope from which the command handlers for a certain command type can be resolved.
+The implementation of the [`ICommandHandlingScopeFactory`](./src/Aggregator/Command/ICommandHandlingScopeFactory.cs) interface is responsible for creating a temporary child scope from which the command handlers for a certain command type can be resolved.
 The child scope should also have the `CommandHandlingContext` registered so the `Repository` class used by the command handler can also be resolved (as the `Repository` class depends on the `CommandHandlingContext` for its unit-of-work).

-The child scope, which implements `ICommandHandlingScope<TCommand>` is only valid for the lifetime of a single command being processed.
+The child scope, which implements [`ICommandHandlingScope<TCommand>`](./src/Aggregator/Command/ICommandHandlingScope.cs) is only valid for the lifetime of a single command being processed.

 These dedicated interfaces are DI independent.
 There's an integration NuGet package available for Autofac (`Aggregator.Autofac`) that can be used out of the box or serve as an example.
 Using the `Microsoft.Extensions.DependencyInjection` currently doesn't work as that implementation does not allow the creation of childscopes while registering additional services.

 ### Store events

-The `CommandProcessor` depends on an implementation of `IEventStore<TIdentifier, TEventBase>` which will be used to store one or more events that were generated during the processing of a single command in a transactional manner.
+The `CommandProcessor` depends on an implementation of [`IEventStore<TIdentifier, TEventBase>`](./src/Aggregator/Persistence/IEventStore.cs) which will be used to store one or more events that were generated during the processing of a single command in a transactional manner.
 When something goes wrong while storing (and dispatching) the event(s), the complete transaction will get rolled back and the exception will bubble up to the caller.

+There's an integration NuGet package available for using EventStore (`Aggregator.Persistence.EventStore`) that can be used or serve as an example for a custom event store.

 ### Dispatch events

-The `CommandProcessor` also depends on an implementation of `IEventDispatcher<TEventBase>` which will be used to dispatch one or more events that were generated during the processing of a single command inside the command domain.
-The implementation of the `IEventDispatcher<TEventBase>` interface is responsible for forwarding events to classes that implement the `IEventHandler<TEvent>` interface inside the command domain.
+The `CommandProcessor` also depends on an implementation of [`IEventDispatcher<TEventBase>`](./src/Aggregator/Event/IEventDispatcher.cs) which will be used to dispatch one or more events that were generated during the processing of a single command inside the command domain.
+The implementation of the `IEventDispatcher<TEventBase>` interface is responsible for forwarding events to classes that implement the [`IEventHandler<TEvent>`](./src/Aggregator/Event/IEventHandler.cs) interface inside the command domain.
 A typical example of classes that listen to one or more events are Process Managers (sometimes referred to as Sagas) that act on events, keep track of some kind of long running state and send out commands depending on that state.
 Since the work and state of process managers is important, the `CommandProcessor` will also rollback the event store transaction in case something goes wrong during event dispatching.

+[`EventDispatcher<TEventBase>`](./src/Aggregator/Event/EventDispatcher.cs) is a default implementation that can be used for dispatching events.
+It depends on an implementation of the [`IEventHandlingScopeFactory`](./src/Aggregator/Event/IEventHandlingScopeFactory.cs) that is responsible for resolving event handlers for the requested event type.

+The Autofac integration package (`Aggregator.Autofac`) contains implementations for the `IEventHandlingScopeFactory` and `IEventHandlingScope<TEvent>` interfaces, [`EventHandlingScopeFactory`](./src/Aggregator.Autofac/EventHandlingScopeFactory.cs) and [`EventHandlingScope<TEvent>`](./src/Aggregator.Autofac/EventHandlingScope.cs) respectively.

 ## The example